Eye Conditions – Corneal Ulcers

 “Been going here for 9 years!
 I love the workers who have been there for a while.
 Some new workers take time to get things right, but that’s understandable!
 I definitely recommend this place to friends!” – Ashley A.

-Diagnosing Corneal Ulcers
+How are Corneal Ulcers Diagnosed?

 One of our doctors will check your eye, including under your eyelid, to make sure there are no foreign materials present.
 Depending on the initial exam, fluorescein dye may be used to identify the corneal defects.
 A test called the Seidel test (painting the wound with dye and observing for leakage) may be performed to uncover possible deeper injuries.